zelmario/Big-hole/README.md

 To see the default dashboard you can go to the link that the script shows when it finish the process:

 ![Screenshoot](https://github.com/zelmario/Big-hole/blob/main/big_hole.png?raw=true)

+## Read Other FTDC Data:
+To read other FTDC data you need to stop the containers with `Ctrl-C`, delete the `diagnostic.data` directory files and copy the new ones.

 ## How to get more metrics